Fred-Luckham/simple-flask-app/README.md

 This is a simple containerised Flask app.
 It has a basic dashboard where the user can enter their name and email address, which is stored in a PostgreSQL database, and viewable as a table.

+The aim of this project is to create a multi-container three-layer Docker application.

 It is built with:

 - Python